by Vova Ovsiienko – Sep 1, 2021 8:16:00 AM • 8 min

 The Death Tech industry is not regulated in any way.
 There are no rules that control the use of data for creating doubles of deceased people.
 Developers and scientists consider this topic a "grey zone".

 Despite the controversies and ethical opposition, the filmmaking industry keeps using Death Tech tools (in a fully ethical way) to develop its products and amaze audiences around the world.
+This includes the use of ethical voice cloning to enhance storytelling while upholding ethical standards.

 With such innovations, filmmakers can improve visuals, dubbing, promotion of films, and many other aspects.
 The industry adapts to the digital world by finding new ways to benefit from the latest innovations.

 Technology is having the most profound impact on the art of cinematography.
 We can condemn some of the methods used to leverage new inventions or admire them.
 However, one thing is completely clear - we have the opportunity to observe an exciting century in the history of cinema - the digital era.
+From AI-generated content to advanced editing techniques, the possibilities for creativity and innovation in filmmaking are expanding rapidly in this digital age.

 Vova Ovsiienko